Skip to main content

 4 mentions Positive Neutral Negative

 • “The voice acting is of high quality in this visual novel, just like in the original Steins;Gate.
-New characters have done exceptional jobs, and it was a joy listening to Leskinin, Maho, and Kagari's performances.”
+New characters have done an exceptional job, making it a joy to listen to Leskinin, Maho, and Kagari's performances.”

 Buy STEINS;GATE 0